-Rend Lake College does not engage in discrimination or harassment, or tolerate discrimination or harassment against any person because of the following protected categories: race, color, religion, sex, pregnancy or related conditions, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, sexual orientation, sex stereotypes, sex characteristics, gender identity, arrest record status, military status, and unfavorable discharge from military service.
+The commitment of Rend Lake College to the most fundamental principles of academic freedom, equality of opportunity, and human dignity requires that decisions involving students and employees be based on merit and be free from discrimination in all its forms.
+Rend Lake College does not engage in discrimination or harassment, or tolerate discrimination or harassment against any person because of the following protected categories: race, color, religion, sex, pregnancy, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, sexual orientation including gender identity, arrest record status, military status, and unfavorable discharge from military service.